-Figure 6.24 MIKE 3 Flow Model FM: Boundary conditions for salinity at the north boundary in the Temperature/Salinity module The settings in the Turbulence Module are kept as default values, see Figure 6.25 and Figure 6.26.
-The Prandtl number is set to 0.9 for the empirical constants.
-Use the same solution technique as in the Hydrodynamic module.
+Figure 6.24 MIKE 3 Flow Model FM: Boundary conditions for salinity at the north boundary in the Temperature/Salinity module On the Equation dialog for the Turbulence Module, the k-epsilon formulation is chosen for Model type.
+The parameters for the model are kept as default values, see Figure 6.25 and Figure 6.26.
+Use the same Solution Technique as in the Hydrodynamic module.